spoiledcat/git-for-unity/docs/readme.md

 ## Process

-Details about how the team is organizing and shipping GitHub for Unity:
+Details about how the team is organizing and shipping Git for Unity:

  - **[Issue Triage](process/issue-triage.md)** - how we address issues reported
     by users